OpenSearch® uses indices to organize data into types, similarly to databases and tables in relational databases.

 These are only rough suggestions; the optimal values depend heavily on how you use your data and the growth forecast for your OpenSearch data.
 You can change the number of shards without losing your data, but this does cause some downtime when rewriting the index.

 Aiven for OpenSearch takes a snapshot once every hour.
-With 10,000 shards, the cluster is continuously taking new backups and deleting old backups from storage.
+With shards exceeding recommend configuration, the cluster is continuously taking new backups and deleting old backups from storage.
 This naturally affects the service performance, as part of the capacity is continuously allocated to managing backups.

 Using patterns to set index retention¶